yqu1/personality-recommender/README.md

 ## License
 MIT License.
 See "LICENSE" file for details.

 Backend for personality recommender app.
 Calculates user personality with watson personality insights API and determines recommendations with k-means clustering.
+Run locally on port 5000.

 About personality recommender: